regisphilibert/rp_hugo/content/post/partials-series/part-2/index.md

 ```

 1.
-  We know for sure the value returned by our homemade _returning partial_ is a slice, emnpty or not.
-So it's safe to use `range`here.
+  We know for sure the value returned by our homemade _returning partial_ is a slice, empty or not.
+So it's safe to use `range` here.
 2. We can now use the custom keys of our maps.
 3. That's it!